UK Ex-Pats living in USA or USA Ex-Pats in England

-UK Ex-Pats living in the USA.
-A lost friend from England.
+American searching for old girl friend from England,.
+Was it from the UK in the 1950s or 1960s?
+Are you from the USA.
+Seeking to reconnect with a lost friend from England.
 Reuniting USA Ex-Pats who once lived in the United Kingdom.
 Reconnecting with a long-lost buddy lost girlfriend or a lost sweetheart.

-American Ex-Pats Do you today still miss that long-lost special English girlfriend, special love, boyfriend or old buddy left behind?
-The one you abandoned departing from England to return to the USA?
+American Ex-Pats.
+Do you today still miss that long-lost special English girlfriend that special love, boyfriend or old buddy you left behind?
+The one perhaps ashamedly you abandoned departing from England maybe to return to the USA?
 More often than not we can actually find them again for you.

-Of course no doubt unrecognisable from that youthful image your memory retains.
+Of course no doubt unrecognizable from that youthful image your memory retains.
 But for our American clients that is mainly irrelevant.
-Conversely, let’s face it, their appearance has altered too.
+Conversely, let’s face it their appearance has altered too.
 What is sought here is far more than superficial aspects much deeper and from the heart.

 Equally, were you an American living in England post-war?